Ask a doctor about a prescription for EXOCIN 3 mg/ml EYE DROPS SOLUTION

 There is very limited information on the use of Exocin in children.

-If your doctor has prescribed Exocin for your child and you want to obtain more information about this medication, please consult your doctor again.
+If your doctor has prescribed Exocin for the treatment of your child and you want to obtain more information about this medication, please consult your doctor again.
 If your child becomes ill during treatment with Exocin, please contact your doctor immediately.

 If you have put too many drops in the eye(s), rinse your eyes with fresh water.
 Then, apply the eye drops following the usual routine.

-Do not stop treatment with Exocin or reduce the amount you are using until your doctor tells you to.
+Do not stop using Exocin or reduce the amount you are using until your doctor tells you to.
 Otherwise, your symptoms may worsen.

-Your doctor will tell you the duration of your treatment with Exocin.
+Your doctor will indicate the duration of your treatment with Exocin.
 Do not stop treatment before, as the medication may not have the desired effect.

-The treatment of external eye infections should not exceed 10 days, unless your doctor tells you otherwise.
+Treatment of external eye infections should not exceed 10 days, unless your doctor indicates otherwise.

-Cases of skin eruption (Stevens-Johnson syndrome, toxic epidermal necrolysis) have been reported with the use of Exocin, which can be potentially fatal, initially appearing as reddish-brown circular patches or patches with central vesicles on the trunk.
+There have been reports of skin rash (Stevens-Johnson syndrome, toxic epidermal necrolysis) with the use of Exocin, which can be potentially fatal, initially appearing as red spots or circular patches, often with central blisters on the trunk.

 Frequent (may affect up to 1 in 10 people):